szellmann/visionaray/README.md

 Documentation
 -------------

-Thorough documentation can be found in the [Wiki](https://github.com/szellmann/visionaray/wiki).
+Documentation can be found in the [Wiki](https://github.com/szellmann/visionaray/wiki).

 Source Code Organization